sg3399/MIT-Edx-6.00.1.x/README.md

 # MITx_6.00.1x_Introduction_to_Computer_Science
 My solutions to the problem sets for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python, EdX.
+The class was taught by Professor Eric Grimson, MIT Computer Science

 All code in this course uses Python 3.5x.

-Note these are not the most efficient solutions, but they should work, or serve as an example of one way to approach the problem.
+Note these are not the most efficient solutions.
+They will, however, serve as an example of one way to approach the problems.

-The class was taught by Professor Eric Grimson, MIT Computer Science